meteorinca/BoeingChecklistWebapp/docs/how_it_works.md

-# Boeing Checklist Webapp - How It Works
+# Moeing Checklist Webapp - How It Works

 This guide captures the moving parts of the Firestore-backed checklist MVP so you can keep the project running and make lightweight improvements.